-One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Analyzer Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both based on your preferences.
+One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Hero Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both based on your preferences.

 For this exercise in the perfect draft for the seventh pick in a 12-team PPR, I chose to set up some parameters for my draft plan designed specifically for teams picking near the middle of the first round.

 Quarterbacks: None until at least the 7th round, unless Russell Wilson falls to the 5th round.
 Wilson is currently tied for 4for4’s #1 projected QB this season, and the only QB I’m willing to spend an early pick on.

 Running Backs: Do not draft two RBs in the first four rounds.
 I love the value of RB2 options after the 4th round this season.
 This will also allow me to get high ceiling WRs early.

 Tight Ends: No TE until after I draft at least three WRs and one RB, and yes that includes Rob Gronkowski.
 You can read more about why I will not be drafting Gronk in the 1st round in my How Not To Lose Your Draft in the 1st Round article from earlier this offseason.
 Long story short: TE is deep this season.
 Therefore, I choose to make sure I have three reliable WRs to start the season in PPR leagues.
 I usually am the last to draft a TE, but I will consider mid-round options if it makes sense.